Lions (United Rugby Championship): Resurgence: 2014–2018

 In the 2017 season the Lions would get an easier draw, which meant they only had to face Australian teams and no New Zealand teams.
 With this advantage they would win 14 out of 15 matches, only losing one game away from home to the Jaguares due to sending another weaker team to Argentina.
 The Lions would not regret the decision as they would top the overall log to gain home advantage throughout the playoffs.
 The Lions would go on to beat the Sharks in the quarter-final and were tasked to face their first New Zealand opposition in the semi-final, the Hurricanes, whom they would defeat.
 The Lions became only the second South African franchise since the Bulls (2009, 2010) to qualify for back-to-back finals.
-They hosted the final at Emirates Airline Park against the Crusaders (setting the record for attendance at a Super Rugby final in the process), but lost 25–17 as they were forced to play much of the match short-handed after second-rower Kwagga Smith was sent off for a late tackle in the air.
+They hosted the final at Ellis Park against the Crusaders (setting the record for attendance at a Super Rugby final in the process), but lost 25–17 as they were forced to play much of the match short-handed after second-rower Kwagga Smith was sent off for a late tackle in the air.
 This was Ackermann's final game as head coach, having previously accepted a move to Aviva Premiership side Gloucester Rugby for 2017–18: de Bruin was promoted as his replacement for 2018.

 The 2018 season produced a more mixed set of results for the team (W9, L7) but owing to the Super Rugby format at the time they still finished second on the overall table granting them a home Quarter-Final against the Jaguares (40–23) and Semi-final against the Waratahs (44–26).
 This saw them become the first South African team to qualify for 3 straight finals, this time away to the Crusaders.
 The game was comfortably won by the New Zealand side (37–18).